HarryShomer/Hockey-Scraper/README.rst

     # Scrapes all games between 2016-10-10 and 2017-01-01 and returns a Pandas DataFrame containing the pbp
     hockey_scraper.nwhl.scrape_date_range('2016-10-10', '2017-01-01', data_format='pandas')

-The full documentation can be found `here <http://hockey-scraper.readthedocs.io/en/latest/>`_.

 Contact